Underwater logging: History

 Rivers were a main method of transportation in the logging industry in the 19th and early 20th centuries in the United States.
 In the spring, logs were floated down waterways, especially those surrounding the Great Lakes and Maine, to transport them to mills downriver.
 Logs with a higher density than the density of water would sink.
 Other logs would get caught in jams, sloughs, or floods, and become lodged in the riverbed.
 Such logs were often known as "sinkers" or "deadheads."
 Loggers attempted to reduce the number of logs which remained in the river in order to maximize profits, but some losses were inevitable.
 Logs with legible log marks were sometimes returned to their owners.

 Underwater logs are safe from many of the forces which cause decomposition, including fungi.
 Log salvage operations began in the early 20th century across the United States.
 John Cayford and Ronald Scott's book Underwater Logging describes the process and prospects for retrieving sunken wood from American waterways, known as salvage logging.

 Salvage logging differs from underwater logging.
 Salvage logging recovers full-sized logs that were lost during past logging expeditions.
 Underwater logging uses new technology to cut down drowned trees that have been lost due to rising water levels or artificial reservoirs.

 Logging methods

 Remote controlled vehicle

-One method of unearthing sunken trees is by sending a remote controlled vehicle, like a sawfish harvester, underwater to fell the trees.
+One method of unearthing sunken trees is by sending a remotely operated underwater vehicle, like a sawfish harvester, underwater to fell the trees.
 The vehicle is controlled by a cable that sends electricity and control inputs to the vessel which sends back a video feed for the operator.
 The operator sends inputs from a control panel on a barge.
 When a tree is found the Sawfish attaches and inflates a flotation device to it so that after the tree is cut it immediately rises to the surface for extraction from the water.